IntelLabs/networkgym/_sources/tutorials/handling_time_limits.md

     action = env.action_space.sample()
     obs, reward, terminated, truncated, info = env.step(action)

+    # If the environment is end, exit
+    if terminated:
+        break

+    # If the epsiode is up (environment still running), then start another one
     if truncated:
-        # episode truncates, start the next episode
         obs, info = env.reset()

-    if terminated:
-        # environment terminates, exit the for loop.
-        break
 ```
 This example demonstrates how to train an agent using two sequential environment sessions, with each session having a specific number of episodes.
 The provided Python code showcases the process of starting and interacting with the environments using the NetworkGym.